frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

 ### Gears

 Gears can be 3D printed depending on their use case.
 In general applications with high torque requirements are not well suited for 3D printed gears.
 However things like claws or secondary mechanisms can benefit from the weight savings and flexibility of 3D printing.
-In the example below 3005 Robochargers made great use of 3D printed gears in 2023 on their end effector.
+In the example below, 3005 Robochargers made great use of 3D printed gears in 2023 on their end effector.

   <figure>
     <img src="/img/design-handbook/design-for-3d-printing/3dp-3005.png" style="width:60%">